shopware/docs/guides/plugins/plugins/framework/data-abstraction-layer/replacing-associated-data.md

 ## Overview

-This short will give you a short example on how to replace associated `ToMany` data using our Data Abstraction Layer.
+This short guide will give you an example on how to replace associated `ToMany` data using our Data Abstraction Layer.

 ## Prerequisites